 Because this quickly becomes costly, the majority of businesses will ultimately switch to outsourcing their fulfillment.

 Drop shipping is an outsourced fulfillment option where the merchant doesn’t have direct control over their supply chain or inventory.
 When an order is placed, the merchant simply forwards this information to the manufacturer.
 The manufacturer is then responsible for storing, packing, and shipping the item directly to the customer.

 Because merchants don’t technically ‘own’ their stock, drop shipping is a very affordable fulfillment option with low overheads – however, it does result in reduced profits.
 Because many manufacturers are based overseas, shipping times are also generally longer, which may put off consumers who are looking for faster delivery times.

 Third party fulfillment sees merchants partner with an external third-party logistics (3PL) provider who can manage the entire fulfillment process on their behalf, from the initial receiving of inventory to shipping orders directly to customers.

 For businesses who are finding order fulfillment too costly or time-consuming on their own, 3PL partnerships allow them to leverage both superior infrastructure (including smart warehousing and automation) and industry expertise to create a more streamlined and cost-effective ecommerce fulfillment strategy than they can achieve on their own.

-By taking the weight of fulfillment off a merchants’ shoulders, 3PLs help to free up time and resources so that teams can focus on growing their business and brand.
+By taking the weight of fulfillment off a merchants’ shoulders, 3PL ecommerce fulfillment providers help to free up time and resources so that teams can focus on growing their business and brand.